 In other words, ketamine therapy triggers a complex biological process that directly impacts your mood and thought patterns.
 Your glutamate levels are raised and you experience a range of side effects in response.

 Traditional antidepressants were originally prescribed to patients with diseases like tuberculosis and high blood pressure.
 Physicians noticed how much selective serotonin reuptake inhibitors (SSRIs) influenced the patient’s mood.
 The first SSRI, Prozac, was developed and distributed to the public as a result.

 Additionally, 30% of American patients receiving adequate care for their major depressive disorder (MDD) do not reach remission or full recovery.
-This is referred to as treatment-resistant depression.
+This is referred to as a treatment-resistant depression.
 It affects 3% of all people with MDD.

 If you’re struggling with treatment-resistant depression or side effects from your medication, you’re not alone.
 You have alternative options that might help you.